 Our Elders and Care-Partners mean the world to us and nothing is more important.
 We thank God for his blessings, the community for coming out in support, and many continued prayers.
 Thank you again for your continued support during this time.

 10.2.2018 On October 2, 2018, Rolling Fields, an eldercare nursing facility in Crawford county, was been hit directly by a tornado.
 At this time no serious injuries have been reported.
 Two residents have been hospitalized for unrelated concerns.
 All resident are being evacuated, and at this point our main priority is the elders (residents), care-partners (employees) and all others on site.

 GET IN TOUCH

-If you or a loved one are affected by recent events and need to get in touch, please contact us at
+If you or a loved one were affected by the tornado in October of 2018 and need to get in touch, contact us at